-That’s not really the case for Cinderella.
-She’s Cendrillon in French and Cenerentola in Italian.
-The Brothers Grimm called her Aschenputtel.
+Before we get to the sisters, it’s worth noting that the princess remains the same.
+She’s called Cendrillon in French and Cenerentola in Italian.
+The Brothers Grimm named her Aschenputtel.
 They all translate to almost the same thing – a reference to ashes or cinders in the hearth, a name for a lowly servant girl.

 Beverly – ABC Family is big on Cinderella-esque tales, and in their 2011 A Cinderella Story: Once Upon a Song, Lucy Hale plays the worthy Cinderella-esque Katie.
 Beverly is her undeserving stepsister.

 Brianna and Gabriella – Hilary Duff played Samantha/Cinderella/Diner Girl in 2004’s A Cinderella Story.
 The sisters’ names are all pitch-perfect for California teenagers.
 This version adds a few twists.
 Brianna and Gabriella are twins, plus there’s a bonus mean girl, a cheerleader called Shelby.

 Britt and Bree – There’s something fun about this duo – individually I wouldn’t notice them, but together, I rather expect them to be horrible!
 When Selena Gomez stepped into the glass slippers for 2008’s Another Cinderella Story, these were her spoiled stepsisters.

 Catherine and Jeanne – You might expect the most unusual stepsister names from Cinderella Monogatari, an Italian-Japanese anime version made for television in 1996.
 But they went with the traditional – and plausible – Catherine and Jeanne.

 Charlotte and Gabrielle – The 2013 Broadway reboot of the classic tale features a much more modern spin on the story.
 Cinderella is Ella, and her stepsisters are Charlotte and Gabrielle.
 It gave all three characters names that they would share with the girls in the audience.